Understanding the Bible Through the Compendium of the Catechism of the Catholic Church

 20. What is the Canon of Scripture?

-23. What is the unity that exists between the Old and the New Testaments?
+23. Unity of the Old and the New Testaments

-24. What role does Sacred Scripture play in the life of the Church?
+24. Role of Scripture in the life of the Church

 Summary